Introduction to Bacon & the Art of Living

 t lb. allspice,

-and to every 50 gallons added 1 lb. of ground pepper corns.
+and to every 50 gallons add 1 lb. of ground pepper corn.
 The allspice is sewn in a cotton bag to prevent it from mixing with the pickle.”
 (Transvaal Agricultural Journal, 1905)

 “It is important to turn the meat over after forty-eight hours into another tank.
 The meat that was on top is placed at the bottom of the next tank.
 Salt, sugar, and saltpetre are again used exactly as it was done during the first salting.
 Now the real trick comes in.
 The same pickle is reused!
 In the past, the pickle was discarded.”